dlion/domenicoluciani/_posts/2021-12-31-how-to-sync-your-obsidian-vault-on-android.md

 git push
 ```

-Now your Obsidian vault is on Github 🎉
+Now the Obsidian vault is on Github 🎉

 ## Android

-Okay, your vault is online, but how can we sync it on our android mobile phone?
+Okay, the vault is online, but how can we sync it on your android mobile phone?
-We can install [https://termux.com/](https://termux.com/) to get a Linux shell on our Android, then we can install `git` and clone the repo.
+We can install [https://termux.com/](https://termux.com/) to get a Linux shell on your Android, then you can install `git` and clone the repo.
 You can install termux from the Play Store and then execute it, installing and configuring what we need with:

 ```bash